oasmobile/php-dynamodb-odm/README.md

 A check-and-set field is a field ODM uses to make sure no single item is updated/inserted more than once by different workers at the same time.

 The value of the "cas" property can be one of the following:
-- disabled: this is the default value, and the field with "cas" disabled will not be checked when updating/inserting item
+- _disabled_: this is the default value, and the field with "cas" disabled will not be checked when updating/inserting item
-- enabled: the old value of this field will be checked when updating the item.
+- _enabled_: the old value of this field will be checked when updating the item.
 When inserting an item, this field must either posses a NULL value, or be absent.
-- timestamp: this is a special type of enabled cas property.
+- _timestamp_: this is a special type of enabled cas property.
 Every time an item is updated/inserted, the value of this field will automatically be set to the current timestamp.

 > **NOTE**: Check-and-set validation is done only when you call `ItemManger#flush()`.
 Failure to meet the check and set condition(s) will lead to an `Oasis\Mlib\ODM\Dynamodb\Exceptions\DataConsistencyException` being thrown.